 Creating the Groundwork for Personalized Engagement

-Organizations must invest in a customer relationship management (CRM) platform that enables sophisticated analytics and integrations with other applications to successfully harness the power of predictive analytics throughout the whole customer experience.
+Organizations must invest in a customer relationship management (CRM) platform that powers marketing and enables sophisticated analytics and integrations with other applications to successfully harness the power of predictive analytics throughout the whole customer experience.

 CRM software, at its most basic level, aids organizations in storing and managing customer data such as contact information, purchase histories, demographics, and interaction data.
 Many CRM providers are experiencing significant changes in order to integrate and enable solutions that will help organizations to provide more predictive and personalized customer experiences.
 Salesforce and HubSpot, for example, are investing heavily in artificial intelligence (AI) to improve the intelligence of their platforms.
 Predictive analytics is available as a built-in function in these manufacturers' solutions as well as as an add-on to their existing platforms.